turbot/guardrails-docs/docs/getting-started/getting-started-aws/connect-an-account/index.md

 ## Step 8: Verify the external ID

-Check that the IAM Role External ID matches the value from the cloudformation template.
+Check that the IAM Role External ID matches the value from the CloudFormation template.
 If not, overwrite with that captured value.

 <p><img alt="verify-external-id" src="/images/docs/guardrails/getting-started/getting-started-aws/connect-an-account/verify-external-id.png"/></p>